BIGJRA/BIGJRA.github.io/rejuv.md

 A *Dusk Ball, Revive,* and a *Pearl* are hidden on the first island.

-To the right, you’ll see a brown book on the ground.
-If you gave away your *Ancient Book*, here’s where you can get a new one.
+To the right, you'll see a brown book on the ground.
+If you gave away your *Ancient Book*, here's where you can get a new one.
 Otherwise, leave it here for now.

 Maneuver up on the first island to where you can access the water from two points.
-We can’t do anything from the left yet, so surf up from the right.
+We can't do anything from the left yet, so surf up from the right.
 Head to the right island and cut the tree, accessing the water on the north side of this island.
 Head up to the next and talk to Melia.